-I am no stranger to solo travel.
-Ever since I was 18 (which was unfortunately a long time ago, guys) I have travelled alone.
+I am no stranger to travelling alone, which is why I am such an advocate for solo travel.
+Ever since I was 18 (which was unfortunately a long time ago) I have travelled alone.
 I have gotten used to depending on myself now, but that wasn’t the case at the beginning.
-I thought I would share my solo travel story so a) you know you are not alone if you are afraid of the concept and b) to hopefully inspire you to take off and travel alone yourself.
+I thought I would share my solo travel story so a) you know you are not alone if you are afraid of the concept.
+And b) to hopefully inspire you to take off and travel alone yourself.

 My independent travel journey began when I went to Europe at 18.
 To be frank, I was shit scared.
 I was so unprepared for travelling alone that I cried.
 A lot.
 I also got nervous butterflies in my stomach a hundred times a day.
 But I also learned that sometimes all you have to do is ask people.
 In London, a place known for its unfriendly locals (sorry Londoners, but you know that’s what people say) I met some really helpful folks.
 There were a few others who death-stared me on buses and such, but we won’t go there.

 After London I spent 3.5 weeks on a Contiki tour of Europe.
 Tours like this are fantastic for new solo travellers, as you aren’t being fully independent but you are still pushed out of your comfort zone.
 I was placed in a room with two other Australian solo female travellers and felt instantly at ease with them.
 That trip was full of exciting memories and I can’t wait to get back to Europe to track my own path through its many countries.